 How Can Cervical Mucous Be A Problem?

-Low cervical mucous is one of the most important factors to becoming pregnant.
-If the cervical mucous is nonexistent or too acidic, scant, then the sperm will not be able to make their way to the cervix.
+Low cervical mucus is one of the most important factors to becoming pregnant.
+If the cervical mucus is nonexistent or too acidic, scant, then the sperm will not be able to make their way to the cervix.

 What Are The Other Health Related Factors and Problems that Affect Both Women and Men’s Fertility?

 Hormonal imbalance, poor egg health, low ovarian reserve, or poor/abnormal immune response which may affect conception badly.
 If you have any of the below health issues, it is very important to first watch out those issues, because problems with any of the below may directly impact your ability to conceive.

 - Very low body weight

 Stress: Our bodies sometimes prevent the conception during the times of extreme stress.
 The presence of adrenaline and the hormone that is released by our bodies during some stressful times signals to our body that such conditions are not ideal for conception.
 It also makes the pituitary gland to release higher levels of prolactin, this also contributes to infertility that prevents conception from curing.

 What Are The Necessary Testing fordiagnosesa couple with unexplained infertility?